Yandex Cloud

 YDB CLI

-1. In the management console, select the folder where the desired bucket is located.
+1. In the management console, select the folder with your database.

 4. Navigate to the Navigation tab.